The German Teens Who Rebelled Against Hitler

 —Nazi Party Report, Dusseldorf, Germany, July 1943

-From the time Adolf Hitler rose to power and prominence in his native Germany, his mission had been to indoctrinate the next generation of citizens to be fearless, cruel, and unwavering—all the qualities he needed to combat democracy.
+From the time Adolf Hitler rose to power and prominence in Germany, his mission had been to indoctrinate the next generation of citizens to be fearless, cruel, and unwavering—all the qualities he needed to combat democracy.
 The Hitler Youth organization was developed to satisfy his goals.
 Enrollment was mandatory; members played sports and contributed to Nazi-approved artistic endeavors.
 Military training followed.

 But not all of Germany’s adolescents were willing to be subordinates to Hitler’s cause.
 A small but subversive number of teenagers severed ties with state-approved groups and rebelled both culturally and politically, listening to American music, growing their hair long, and eventually graduating to sabotage.
 They were known as the Edelweiss Pirates, and their delinquency would grow to become a very sharp thorn in the side of the Reich.